OlenaDen/llandudno-art-club/README.md

 - The photo used on the Home page is taken from [Pixabay](https://pixabay.com/photos/painting-pencils-paint-pens-911804/).

-- The background image which was slightly modified to a lighter version and used on all three pages is taken from [Pixabay] (https://pixabay.com/illustrations/background-texture-abstract-art-6556409/)
+- The background image which was slightly modified to a lighter version and used on all three pages is taken from [Pixabay](https://pixabay.com/illustrations/background-texture-abstract-art-6556409/)

 - The images used for the Gallery page are the developer's family and friends' creations.

 ### Acknowledgements

-I would like to acknowledge the following people in helping me create the website:
+I would like to acknowledge the following people in helping me to create the website:

-1. Tim Nelson, my mentor for guiding me and helping me throughout the project.
+1. Tim Nelson, my mentor, for guiding me and helping me throughout the project, especially making me comfortable using gitpod and giving me handy tips.
-2. All the people in slack who took time and replied to my questions and to other people's messages which I found useful to read.
+2. All the people in slack who took time and replied to my questions and to other people's messages which I found very useful to read.
 3. Dave Horrocks, for helping me to understand DevTools better and explaining the semantics of html.
 4. Suzy Bennett, for taking her time to look at the Lighthouse results in DevTools.
 5. My friends who let me use their art creations.
-5. Sydney Clarke, my friend, who edited the content of the website and part of the README.md.
+6. Sydney Clarke, my friend, who edited the content of the website and part of README.md.